funkfinger/wigg.in/_posts/2010-04-04-Lost-sleep-over-JSON-and-RackPostBodyContentTypeParser.markdown

 ---
+layout: post
 title: Lost sleep over JSON and Rack::PostBodyContentTypeParser
-date: '2010-04-04'
+date: "2010-04-04"
 tags:
   - charset
   - code
   - json
   - params
   - postbodycontenttypeparser
   - prototype-js
   - rack
   - regex
   - sinatra
   - test
 ---

 I've been fighting this issue the last couple nights.
 I wrote earlier about how <code>Rack::PostBodyContentTypeParser</code> can automagically turn a posted JSON object into a Rack / Sinatra params hash.
 So, I wrote some tests to make sure this was the case and moved on.
 Well, it turns out in real life things weren't working and I couldn't figure out why.
 Everything looked cool, but the hash wasn't getting set when I did an AJAX call in the browser - everything was empty.
 I looked at everything, from the server, to the JS library, to the browser, to setting different content types in <code>prototype.js</code> etc...
 UGH!